gc-proto/experimental/results-resultats/drr-full-page.md

   <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Analysis of past three years of spending</summary>
   <p>[Insert narrative that explains significant trends.
 Include any footnotes]</p>
   </details>
-  <p>More <a href="https://www.tbs-sct.canada.ca/ems-sgd/edb-bdd/index-eng.html#start">financial information from previous years</a> is available in the Finances section of GC InfoBase [hyperlink to  Finances section on Department&rsquo;s GC InfoBase page].  </p>
+  <p>More <a href="https://www.tbs-sct.canada.ca/ems-sgd/edb-bdd/index-eng.html#start">financial information from previous years</a> is available in the Finances section of GC InfoBase [Hyperlink to the related information on GC Infobase].</p>
  </section>
  <section>
   <h5 class="h4">Table [#]: Planned three-year spending on core responsibilities and internal services (dollars)</h5>